sam-atkins/slowking/README.md

   - Docker
   - k8s
 - No infrastructure provisioning.
 It relies on a benchmarkable Platform to already be running
-- Benchmark reports will be in CSV format
+- Benchmark reports in CSV format

 ## Local Dev